tobsirl/AWS-Certified-DevOps-Engineer/README.md

 A catagram.io Lambda function creates a _connection to a Database_ and _downloads some assets_ when executed.
 You notice your costs for the lambda function are excessive because _every invocation_ is using _1 second_ to perform this _connection_ and _download_.
 What options do you have to reduce costs and improve execution time?
-(Chose two)
+(Choose two)

 #### Answers 1